 In December 2009, the University entered into a loan agreement with the Borough of Lewisburg, Pennsylvania.
 The loan bears interest at 2.7%, requires annual debt service payments of \$55, and matures in 2033.
-The principal balance of the loan was \$707 and \$742 at June 30, 2017 and 2016, respectively.
+The principal balance of the loan was \$671 and \$707 at June 30, 2018 and 2017, respectively.

 In December 2010, Bucknell Real Estate, Inc. entered into a financing arrangement with a bank and its related community development entities for the acquisition and construction of improvements to several buildings in Lewisburg, Pennsylvania (collectively, the Project).
 Under the terms of the Project, the University advanced \$12,022 and the community development entity loaned \$4,167 for the acquisition of the properties and construction of the improvements.
-Under the terms of the \$4,167 loan, the University pays interest quarterly at an annual rate of 1.01%.
-Principal payments begin in April 2018 through the maturity date of January 2046.
-However, in 2018 the University may exercise an option to acquire those community development entities and effectively retire the debt at the then fair market value (i.e., the fair value of remaining cash flows of the debt instrument).
-At June 30, 2017 and 2016, the carrying amount of the community development loan was \$4,167.

-June 30, 2017 (with comparative information as of June 30, 2016) (In thousands)
+Notes to Consolidated Financial Statements June 30, 2018 (with comparative information as of June 30, 2017) (In thousands)